-How to convert your CDT file
+How to extract text from your CDT file

 - Click the "Select File" button above, and choose your CDT file.

-- You'll see a preview.
+- You’ll see a preview, if available.

-- Click the "Convert file to..." button to save your file in the format you want.
+- Click the "Convert file to..." button to extract text information.

 Convert CDT to another file type